drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/04.product-architectures/docs.md

 Both these fields can be managed just like any other field in terms of displaying them on data entry forms and product displays.
 For more information on how these fields are used in the context of the Commerce Shipping module, see [link to shipping documentation here].

 #### Stock management for physical products
+An important aspect of product architecture with respect to stock management is the definition of your product attributes and variations.
+For each unique combination of attributes, i.e., for each product variation, you get a single SKU.
+If you need to keep track of the number of units for each color, for example, then "Color" should be a product attribute.

+In contrast, suppose you sell custom t-shirts that can be ordered in *any* customer-specified color and/or design, and you only track inventory based on Size (Small, Medium, Large, etc.) In this case, you would want "Size" as a product attribute, but "Color" would not be a product attribute.
+Instead, you would want to add a custom "Color" field that customers can use at the time they order an item to specify the t-shirt color.

 The Drupal 8 version for the [Commerce Stock module] is currently being ported to Drupal 8.
 It is not yet ready for use on a live site.

 ### Configurable / customizable products